Nordstrom/kcr/README.md

 # kcr
 Kafka Cassette Recorder

+NB: V2.0 had a bug that did not allow playback.
+DO NOT USE

 A utility to record and playback messages from any Kafka topic.
 This tool can be useful to capture production data streams for playback in a disaster recovery scenario or for load testing.